About the Awards

 The awards have received bipartisan support since their inception.
 The Victorian government has established the following vision and aims for the Awards:

 - to promote Victorian leadership by honouring Australian literature, ideas, innovation and learning;

 - recognise excellence in Australian writing and in contributions to the development of Australian culture;

 - advance the Victorian community’s appreciation of Australian literature and encourage commitment to reading;

 - assist living authors in their careers and promote Victoria’s literary and publishing industries.

-The Awards are administered by the Wheeler Centre for Books, Writing and Ideas on behalf of the Premier of Victoria.
+The Awards are administered by the Wheeler Centre on behalf of the Premier of Victoria.